 The Mount Washington Valley is ideal for a family ski trip, with four ski areas in striking distance, and lots to do après ski with the kids.
 Our favorite place to stay in The White Mountains is Jackson, crossing over the 1876 “Honeymoon Bridge” you are in a winter wonderland.
 The most beautiful setting is the Eagle Mountain House, a grand historic hotel that sits high on the hill above the charming Jackson village.
 This landmark hotel is highly scenic, storied and surprisingly kid and pet friendly.

-Returning to the Eagle Mountain House after a day skiing, there’s a warm fire in the lobby and fresh baked cookies, coffee and cocoa.
+A crackling fireplace awaits at Eagle Mountain House after a day skiing, in the lobby are fresh baked cookies, coffee and cocoa.
 Parents can perch on a bar stool at the Eagle Landing Tavern for après ski while the kids discover the downstairs Game Room or board games in the Library.
 Outside on the sweeping snow covered grounds, the Hotel golf course in summer, is a perfect sledding hill and a groomed circuit of Nordic ski trails.
 The views from every room is lovely, and serene in this quieter Crawford Notch.

 Evenings at the Eagle Mountain House, Chef Vanessa creates daily locally sourced entrees, in addition to bountiful fresh salads, and specials like big juicy burgers for more casual fare, plus a kids menu.
 School holidays and vacation weeks, kids’ pizza parties in the Game Room allow parents to enjoy the Tavern and a quiet dinner at a window table at Highfields.